StudioZut/demo-repo/README.md

 # demo-repo
-A test repository for demonstrating Git basics (cloning, commits, branches, status, push/pull, diff, pull requests)
+A test repository for demonstrating a few Git basics (cloning, commits, branches, status, push/pull, diff, pull requests)

 And a few great things like: git show